These guides are AI-generated educational summaries — not legal or medical advice.

 Not connecting military service to the osteonecrosis diagnosis

-Why: The examiner must address service connection.
+The examiner must address service connection.
 If you do not provide a clear history of hyperbaric exposure and any in-service DCS incidents, the examiner may not have enough information to render a positive nexus opinion.

-Do this instead: Provide a written summary of your dive/hyperbaric duty history, any documented DCS incidents, and a timeline connecting service exposure to the onset of osteonecrotic symptoms.
+Instead: Provide a written summary of your dive/hyperbaric duty history, any documented DCS incidents, and a timeline connecting service exposure to the onset of osteonecrotic symptoms.
 Bring any private physician nexus letters.

 Impact: Service connection itself - failure here results in denial regardless of severity